bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/JavaScript-Frameworks---Libraries.md

 > · ​<a href="https://github.com/tivac/xstate-component-tree" class="markup--anchor markup--pullquote-anchor">xstate-component-tree</a> — Build a tree of UI components based on your state chart.

-> · <a href="https://github.com/valdrinkoshi/virtual-scroller" class="markup--anchor markup--pullquote-anchor">virtual-scroller</a> — Maps a provided set of JavaScript objects onto DOM nodes, and renders only the DOM nodes that are currently visible, leaving the rest "virtualized".
+> · <a href="https://github.com/valdrinkoshi/virtual-scroller" class="markup--anchor markup--pullquote-anchor">virtual-scroller</a> — Maps a provided set of JavaScript objects onto DOM nodes, and renders only the DOM nodes that are currently visible, leaving the rest “virtualized”.

 > · ​<a href="https://github.com/MrRio/jsPDF" class="markup--anchor markup--pullquote-anchor">jSPDF</a> — Client-side JavaScript PDF generation for everyone.